 6. Give your guests options for accommodations

-Your desired location will most likely have accommodations built around the property or should have hotels within thirty minutes of drive.
+Your desired location will most likely have accommodations built around the property or should have hotels that are only about a thirty-minute drive.
 Check the availability and provide your guests with some options, just if they also want to explore the destination at their own time after your wedding.

 Again, security, accessibility, and safety are top priorities that you should start looking at.